rancher/webhook/pkg/resources/core/v1/secret/Secret.md

 For all secrets of type `provisioning.cattle.io/cloud-credential`, places a `field.cattle.io/creatorId` annotation with the name of the user as the value.

+If `field.cattle.io/no-creator-rbac` annotation is set, `field.cattle.io/creatorId` does not get set.

 ### On delete

 Checks if there are any RoleBindings owned by this secret which provide access to a role granting access to this secret.